shettayyy/React_Native_Seed/README.md

 The eslint, prettier and typescript configuration files have been updated to accomodate the additional plugins.

-I have made sure you cannot push the code if there are any lint or [type related issues](https://github.com/okonet/lint-staged/issues/468#issuecomment-605102567) issues.
+I have made sure you cannot push the code if there are any lint or [type related](https://github.com/okonet/lint-staged/issues/468#issuecomment-605102567) issues.

 ## Release History